progswan2022/44671_Mod04/README.md

 One process will create task messages.
 Multiple worker processes will share the work.

+- Course: 44-671 : Module 04
+- Student: Erin Swan-Siegel
+- Date: 09-09-2023

+## Additional features over starter repo
+    1. True / False variable for prompting the user for the use of the queue monitoring
+    2. True / False variable for prompting the user whether they'd like to read in data from a file
+    3. Prompting the user to indicate whether their file has a header or not
+    4. Prompting the user for a file name
+    5. Using the user input to access their desired input file and read or skip the first record of the file

+# Instructions
 ## Before You Begin

 1. Fork this starter repo into your GitHub.